• Skip to primary navigation

 Notes

-You can omit the caster sugar when stewing the apples if you wish.
+The caster sugar can be omitted when cooking the stewed apples if you wish.

 Nutrition